Juniper/contrail-windows-docs/doc/For developers/Developer guide/Performance/Testing.md

 If assumption is correct, then:

-- network throughput in scenario `C` should be twice as high as in `B`,
+- total network throughput in scenario `C` should be twice as high as in `B`,
 - since throughput is bound per virtual adapter, throughput in scenario `D` should not go beyond the results for scenario `B`.

 The results were as follows: